Nabla7/AutomataGroup/README.md

+# Quantum Finite Automata (QFA) Proposal

+Quantum Finite Automata (QFA) are a quantum counterpart of classical finite automata, using the principles of quantum mechanics to process information.
+A QFA can exist in a superposition of states, and its transitions are determined by complex-valued amplitudes rather than probabilities.
+QFAs have the potential to solve specific problems more efficiently than their classical counterparts.

+In this project, we aim to implement a QFA simulator in C++ with a focus on simplicity and elegance, showcasing the nature of QFAs through 8 easy-to-grasp features.

 # Quantum Finite Automata (QFA) Features

 Here are the 6 tentative features for a Measure-once Quantum Finite Automata (MO-QFA), each focusing on a specific aspect of the automaton: